Tenk233/streaming-pq-sigs/README.md

 patch < ../patches/pqclean.patch -p1
 ```

-This patch makes sure that actually random test cases are generated.
+This patch makes sure that random test cases are generated.
-If it is not apploed, PQClean will always generate the same test case.
+If it is not applied, PQClean will exclusively generate a single test case over and over.

 ### Generating Test Cases
-To generate test data, the script [generate_testcases.sh](./scripts/generate_testcases.sh) can be used.
+To generate test cases, the script [generate_testcases.sh](./scripts/generate_testcases.sh) can be used.
 It uses the PQClean testvectors program.

 It can be invoked like this: